 - In a large mixing bowl, use a mixer to beat the softened butter and brown sugar together until smooth.

 - Add the eggs one at a time, beating after each addition until fully incorporated.
+Then add the vanilla and again incorporate.
 Scrape the sides of the bowl as needed.

 - Drain the pineapple and drink the juice!
 Add the drained pineapple to the egg mixture.